 Elementary

 Students in the primary grades (K-3) receive a strong phonetic-based language arts program using Abeka and BJU Press Curriculum.
 Students in the intermediate grades (4-6) utilize the BJU Press Curriculum, which includes strong reading, writing, and language arts instruction.
 A firm foundation in mathematics, social studies, and science, taught with a biblical perspective, prepares our students for academic success.
 Beginning in kindergarten, students receive instruction in technology.
 To develop creativity and leadership skills, students participate in general music, instrumental and vocal music, and art.
 The physical health and strength of our students is developed through PE.
-Spanish classes allow students to develop an appreciation for another language while learning to speak and write.

 We encourage our parents and grandparents to be involved in all events and activities, such as providing playground supervision, chaperoning field trips, ministry outreach, field day, the AR picnic, lunchroom duty, and PTA opportunities.